Moving in Spain

 • The General Rule: Spain does not generally permit dual citizenship.
 To become Spanish, you are typically required to formally renounce your previous citizenship before a Spanish official.

-• The Major Exception: Citizens of the "fast track" Ibero-American countries, Andorra, the Philippines, Equatorial Guinea, and Portugal are exempt from this requirement.
+• Major Exception: Citizens of the "fast track" Ibero-American countries, Andorra, the Philippines, Equatorial Guinea, and Portugal are exempt from this requirement.
 They can hold both their original and their new Spanish citizenship simultaneously.
 This is a significant strategic factor for eligible individuals.

-Final words
+Final thoughts

 Understanding the nuances of each visa, choosing the path that aligns with your life, and flawlessly executing the administrative requirements, you can confidently and successfully begin your new chapter in Spain.